wezen/docker-apollo/README.md

     - `docker run -it -v /jbrowse/root/directory/:/data -v postgres-data:/var/lib/postgresql -p 8888:8080 gmod/apollo:latest`

 - You can run production using the build created by quay.io instead (https://quay.io/repository/gmod/docker-apollo):
-    - `docker run -it -v /jbrowse/root/directory/:/data -v postgres-data:/var/lib/postgresql  -v postgres-data:/var/lib/postgresql -p 8888:8080 quay.io/gmod/docker-apollo:latest`
+    - `docker run -it -v /jbrowse/root/directory/:/data -v postgres-data:/var/lib/postgresql  -p 8888:8080 quay.io/gmod/docker-apollo:latest`

 In all cases, Apollo will be available at [http://localhost:8888/](http://localhost:8888/) (or 8888 if you don't configure the port)